 The Company owns 100% of the Sugarloaf Peak Project, in La Paz County, which is located on 4,400 acres of BLM claims.
 The Sugarloaf Peak Project is a heap-leach, open-pit target.
-The Sugarloaf Peak Project is not a material property to the Company.
+The Company does not consider the Sugarloaf Peak Project to be a material property to the Company for the purpose of NI 43-101.